rodumani/CS374/dp4/dp4.md

 ### 3. summarize what changes you made in the digital prototype based on the feedback from your paper prototyping testing

+## Studio Reflections
+1. (TA) + Your prototype is very similar to Google email UI, which is easy to use when they experienced.
+- However, since your project is focused on attaching file problems in an email system, I wish that the attaching symbol is too small when we sending the email.
+Also, I think your team should consider that how to show multiple files in a single email.
+Also, the list form for showing attached files may not useful in case of many attached files.

+2. (Students)